Safe Harbor provides temporary emergency shelter for victims of domestic violence and their children.

 Upon departure from Safe Harbor’s emergency and/or transitional housing programs, Safe Harbor provides continuum of care and follow-up assistance programming to survivors of domestic violence.
 Activities include, weekly phone follow-ups, in home visits (upon the request of the client / living independently from abuser), monthly newsletter mailings, support group programming and recreational activities promoting a supportive continuation of Safe Harbor programs.

-Through the use of the Kentucky Homeless and Housing Program, Safe Harbor utilizes AmeriCorps volunteers to provide on-site housing counseling assistance and housing education programs to families residing in Safe Harbor’s emergency and transitional housing programs.
-AmeriCorps housing counselors work individually with residents to achieve permanent housing accommodations, provide housing counseling referrals, housing education and often times mediate tenant/landlord relationships.
+Safe Harbor provides on-site housing counseling assistance and housing education programs to families residing in Safe Harbor’s emergency and transitional housing programs.
+Counselors work individually with residents to achieve permanent housing accommodations, provide housing counseling referrals, housing education and often times mediate tenant/landlord relationships.
 Housing counselors teach money management, budgeting and self-sufficiency skills, while seeking financial resources for families in need.

 Information & Referral Services:

-Safe Harbor switchboard operators and case management staff assist callers and Safe Harbor residents in locating community resources for financial aid, employment, permanent housing, medical care and many miscellaneous needs.
+Safe Harbor case management staff assists callers and Safe Harbor residents in locating community resources for financial aid, employment, permanent housing, medical care and many miscellaneous needs.

 Victim Advocacy Services: